YajanaRao/Serenity/README.md

 ## Planned features

+- Creating a backup on Google Drive and sync audio from it
 - Searching for and playing music from YouTube (including integration with playlists), bandcamp (including albums), and soundcloud
 - Searching for related songs in YouTube
 - Downloading from YouTube